grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### They reconcile with Chips and talk about fitting mating collar to the Gnat)

-Hemi loaded up another bowl of rice from the galley and led Shakes to the crew quarters where they found Chips in her rack with the curtains drawn.
+Hemi loaded up another bowl of rice from the galley and led Shakes to the crew quarters, where they found Chips in her rack with the curtains drawn.

-"Chips," Hemi addressed the curtain, "I brought you some food."
+"Chips," Hemi addressed the curtain.
+"I brought you some food."

-"Ah fuck you and your gestures Hem'," came a muffled voice from behind the curtain.
+"Ah, fuck you and your gestures, Hem'," came a muffled voice.
 "Go spoon it into that asshole you work for until she fuckin' chokes on it."

 "Chips, you are certainly tough, no one would deny that.
 And I think that toughness comes partly from a genuine mean streak in you, and partly from the fact that you believe you know how to do things right.
-The problem is that Captain Percy has both of those qualities too, so just like you she is both sometimes mean and also not going to be the one to admit when she did something wrong."
+The problem is that Captain Percy has both of those qualities too, so just like you, she is both sometimes mean and also not going to be the one to admit when she did something wrong."

-"Spare me the fuckin' you're-both-so-fuckin'-alike speech Hemi.
+"Spare me the fuckin' you're-both-so-fuckin'-alike speech, Hemi.
 Just fuck off."

 "I am just explaining _why_ she is not going to come apologize, Chips.
 I am also going to tell you I believe she was entirely wrong, and risked your life by not warning you she was going to blow the tanks.
 You were right, and she _should_ apologize, but you know her --- she will not."

 "So fuckin' what?
 You think I give a shit?"

-"So I do not believe you want to die out here just because she is never going to do the right thing and admit she made a mistake.
+"So, I do not believe you want to die out here, just because she is never going to do the right thing and admit she made a mistake.
 But that is what is going to happen: we are going to sink and die on this bleak stretch of ocean right here if you do not help us.
 We need you to keep the welds on that patch of yours together.
 Please."

 There was a silence.
 Then a small, filthy hand stuck out from behind the curtain.
 "Give me that food, I'm fucking starving."
 Hemi put the warm bowl of rice into the hand, and it withdrew.
-There was a clinking of the fork for a minute, and then Chips opened the curtain a little so she could look at Hemi and talk to him while she ate.
-That's when she saw Shakes.
+The fork clinked for a minute, and then Chips opened the curtain a little.
+That was when she saw Shakes.
 "Who the fuck is that?"

 "I'm fuckin' Shakes," said Shakes.